-The film clips may also be made part of a compilation that serves as a promotional festival trailer for broadcast on the Internet, on television or during events in partnership with Festival Stop Motion Montreal.
+The film clips may also be included in a compilation that serves as a promotional festival trailer for broadcast on the Internet, on television or during events in partnership with Festival Stop Motion Montréal.
 Images of frames from the film may be used for promotional purposes on the Internet, that is to say on the official Festival website and those of the events in partnership with the Festival, as well as on affiliated social networks.
-These images can also be used for promotional purposes on all types of printed materials of the Festival and those of the events in partnership with Festival Stop Motion Montreal.
+These images can also be used for promotional purposes on all types of printed and virtual materials of the Festival and those of the events in partnership with Festival Stop Motion Montréal.

 Fill out the online entry form and send us your film!

-Entry forms, films and all required material must be submitted to the following address : email@example.com
+Entry forms, films and all required material must be submitted to the following address:

 -The director’s biography (60 words or less)